Cheeseoct/LSE-DS105-2023-project/index.md

 In summary, IQ Apartments offer advantages like convenient transportation and access to essential goods and services.
 However, potential disadvantages include safety measures and limited diversity in nearby shops.

-Unite students
+#### **Unite students apartments**

-Based on the radar chart, Unite Students Apartments have both advantages and potential disadvantages.
+Based on the radar charts(shown below), Unite Students Apartments have both advantages and potential disadvantages.
 It excels in "transportation" and "pharmacy" with a score of 4, indicating excellent access to transportation and pharmacy services, which is highly convenient for residents.
 ![unite students mean radar graph](https://github.com/Judy-45/LSE-DS105-Data-Dwelling-Detectives/blob/main/figures/Unite%20students%20mean%20radar%20diagram.png)
 ![unite students median radar graph](https://github.com/Judy-45/LSE-DS105-Data-Dwelling-Detectives/blob/main/figures/Unite%20students%20median%20radar%20graph.png)
 In terms of convenience, it also scores reasonably well with 3.3 for "diversity of surrounding shops" and 3.4 for "food & dairy products," suggesting a decent variety of shops and food options nearby.